open-telemetry/opentelemetry-specification/specification/metrics/sdk.md

 metrics produced by any `Meter` from the `MeterProvider`.
 The [tracing SDK specification](../trace/sdk.md#additional-span-interfaces) has provided some suggestions regarding how to implement this efficiently.

+### MeterProvider Creation

+The SDK SHOULD allow the creation of multiple independent `MeterProvider`s.

 ### Meter Creation